 The Re-Pulping Plant area would encompass approximately 6 acres that were previously disturbed and reclaimed (still bonded) at the toe of the East Buttress Dump Extension.
 The yard area would be constructed of borrow material sourced from either the East Pit Borrow or capping material from TSF-1.
 Existing vegetation would be grubbed before borrow material is placed on the existing surface.
-The growth media would not require stripping or being stored separately because the existing material would be construction.
+The growth media would not require stripping or being stored separately because the existing material would be consistent with the new borrow material that would be placed to support the pad construction.
 A site geotechnical investigation was completed to ensure that construction and operation of the Re-Pulping Plant would not affect the stability of the East Buttress Dump Extension and other areas in the vicinity of TSF-1 (NewFields 2021).

 Tailings would be transported by haul truck to the Re-Pulping Plant area and placed in a feed stockpile.
 A loader would recover the tailings from the stockpile and place them into a hopper/conveyor that would feed into the Re-Pulping Plant.
-The Re-Pulping Plant would mix water sourced from GSM's existing freshwater supply (Jefferson River Slough) and reclaim water with the tailings to produce a slurry that would be pumped in a new 10- to 12-inch-diameter pipeline located along existing roads to the Flotation Plant, which would be constructed in the existing mill building.
+The Re-Pulping Plant would mix the tailings with water sourced from GSM's existing freshwater supply (Jefferson River Slough) and other potential existing sources of reclaim water to produce a slurry that would be pumped in a new 10- to 12-inch-diameter pipeline located along existing roads to the Flotation Plant, which would be constructed in the existing mill building.